vrk/create-react-app-plus-jest/README.md

+*UPDATE Sept 2016:* lol literally a day after I did this, create-react-app updated w/ Jest support, so this isn't necessary for new create-react-app projects.
+But will keep this up anyway.

 # How to use Jest with `create-react-app`

 This repo contains an example of how you can modify the output of [create-react-app](https://facebook.github.io/react/blog/2016/07/22/create-apps-with-no-configuration.html) to use Jest for testing.